kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 * A component requires other child components
 * An event bubbles up on a DOM tree

 These are different levels of interaction, and they are affected by different levels of coupling.
-Interaction between modules or systems are the secret sauce, and the main complexity of changing software.
-If your software doesn't interact with anyone, it's useless.
+**If your software doesn't interact with anything, it's useless.
+When in interacts, it becomes a system.**

 ### Designing interactions is essential for evolving software

-I'm tired of scrolling in LinkedIn or Reddit and seeing developers discuss what is the best folder structure, or discussing if
-MVC is deprecated, if you should use the latest technology because it gives you a template on how to do things. **Conventions** are useful, but they are not important.
+Developers love to debate folder structures, design patterns and the latest tech trends.
+You'll see endless threads about MVC being obsolete, or which framework enforces best practices by default.
+But none of that matters in the long term if the boundaries are wrong.

+** Conventions are helpful, add familiarity to a problem, but they don't solve the hard problems. **

+Designing interactions and boundaries that reflect how the business actually works.
+When

 What is important is domain boundaries and interactions.
-When I was working as a MongoDB Consulting Engineer, basically, the guy that helps you run MongoDB in your company the best way possible, one of the things I used to say is: _Data that is read together is stored together_.
+When I was working as a MongoDB Consulting Engineer, one of the core principles I used to share was: _Data that is read together is stored together_.
 This is kind of the motto of the document model, and also _of good software design_ (but with a small tweak).

 The essential motto that describes maintainable and efficient software is:

 #### Code that changes together stays together

-* It doesn't matter if there is some duplication.
-* It doesn't matter if there is some coupling.
-* It doesn't matter if there is there are tons of line of code.

-Code aesthetics are not relevant, how code is structured and modules interact makes the difference.

-In business, features define how different areas work together.
-It's essential to be able to tail relationships, and the best developers have an special spider-sense to understand what things need to be close.
-This is far easier when you understand the actual business domain.
-New features will shape the architecture and the interactions between components, but if you can guess a direction, it just makes everything easier.
+This is not about obsessing over how code looks like, avoiding duplication or minimising the amount of lines of code in your file.
+It's about putting the right responsibilities next to each other, so change is predictable, local and change.
+Predictability in software design is one of the most underrated properties.

+The best developers I've worked with have a wonderful sense of what belongs together.
+It's like a spider-sense for architecture, and gets better when you improve your understanding of the  business domain.

-Because, _despite what the common understanding is about coupling_, **intentional coupling improves maintainability**.
-It's easier to split a function in two halfs than making two entire systems with their assumptions work together.
-Because when we split something, we make a lot of assumptions and hidden decisions that _might be wrong_ and harm maintainability and other properties of the codebase.
+We are taught to fear coupling, **but intentional coupling can improve maintainability.**.
+It's easier to split one function into two than to make two isolated systems with separate assumptions work together.

-Take for example two loosely coupled modules: billing and shipping.
-They might have a single point on contact: when the order is billed, a notification is sent to the shipping system, which prepares the shipping.
-However what if the final price depends on the shipping method?
-You'll need another interaction so the billing system gets the actual shipping price.

-These interactions add coupling because the business is designed to be coupled: artificially splitting them makes everything harder.
-While there
-_might_ be some benefits on decoupling modules, we can't force these benefits if the business model requires them coupled.
-So, in essence:
+Let's take billing and shipping, as example domains.

+You might want to start with a clean boundary: billing notifies shipping when an order is paid.
+But what would happen when the shipping costs need to be included in the final price?
+Now billing depends on shipping and there is a circular dependency.
+And this happens because the business logic decided that they need to be coupled.
+There is no way around that.

+Forcing decoupling here creates fiction, not clarity.

-#### Two modules are at least as coupled as the business requirements they are responsible for
+#### Two modules are at least as coupled as the business requirements they implement.

 By accepting this, we can intentionally design better software.